nagasella/esa/README.md

     // CACHED part of the query: executed ONLY when an entity is added to the table bool select(esa::entity e) override
     {
-        // the query will consider only entities that have a position! return table.has<POSITION>(e);
+        return table.has<POSITION>(e);
     }

     void init() override { }

-    // DUNAMIC part of the query: executed each time the query is called bool where(esa::entity e) override
+    // DYNAMIC part of the query: executed each time the query is called bool where(esa::entity e) override
     {
         position & p = table.get<position, POSITION>(e);

         if (p.x > 0)
             return true;

         return false;
     }
 };